SocialGouv/kontinuous/docs/advanced/plugins.md

 There are differents type of plugins:

 - values-compilers: transform user defined values to be consummed by charts
-- charts: it's basically all helm charts, you can import from helm repository or declare your own in git repository
+- charts: it's basically all helm charts, you can import from Helm repository, OCI repository (using `oci://` protocol), or declare your own in git repository
 - patches: patches applies to final generated kubernetes manifests
 - post-renderer: applies to final generated kubernetes manifests after patches, it's like a final super patch, usually used to hack the manifests at project level using dirty bash and jq
 - validators: make custom conformity checks on final generated kubernetes manifests